Anthony Stone

-Anthony J. Stone is a British theoretical chemist and emeritus professor in the Department of Chemistry at the University of Cambridge.
+Anthony J. Stone (born 4 November 1938) is a British theoretical chemist and emeritus professor in the Department of Chemistry at the University of Cambridge.

 Education

 Stone studied Natural Sciences at Emmanuel College, Cambridge and obtained a Ph.D. in theoretical chemistry under H. Christopher Longuet-Higgins.

 Career and research

 In 1964 he took up a position in the Department of Chemistry at the University of Cambridge, where he remained until his retirement in 2006.
 He is known for the Stone–Wales defect of fullerene isomers.